Soccer in Australia: Organisation

-Soccer in Australia is governed by Football Australia (FA) which is currently a member of the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF), since leaving the Oceania Football Confederation (OFC) in 2006.
+Football Australia Limited (FA) is a national-level organisation affiliated with FIFA which is currently a member of the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF), since leaving the Oceania Football Confederation (OFC) in 2006.

-FA is underpinned by nine member federations which oversee all aspects of the sport within their respective region, including the organisation of state league and cup tournaments as opposed to national tournaments which are organised by FA.
-Member federations are state-based, although New South Wales is divided into a northern and southern federation.
+FA has nine state and territory based member federations, although there are two federations a northern and southern federation in New South Wales.
+These federations organise competitions within their respective region, including the state league and cup tournaments.

 Former and current Australian professional soccer players are represented by the Professional Footballers Australia (PFA), a trade union affiliated with the Australian Council of Trade Unions and a member of FIFPro, the global representative organisation for professional soccer players.
 The association tends to soccer players' pay and conditions, and also protects soccer players from unfair dismissal.

-League system
+Competition system

 A-League Men

-The A-League Men was founded in 2005 after Australia's former top-flight national league National Soccer League was replaced.
+The A-League Men was founded in 2005 and replaced Australia's former National Soccer League.
 The A-League Men is contested between 12 clubs.
-The league covers the only competition controlled by the Australian Professional Leagues and the only professional league in Australia.
+The competition is operated by the Australian Professional Leagues.

-Australian Championship

-The Australian Championship is the upcoming Australian second-tier professional division, and is expected to begin from October 2025.

 National Premier Leagues

-The National Premier Leagues has 90 clubs, divided into eight divisions by state.
-Despite the organisational split, promotion and relegation does not take place between the A-League and NPL.
+The National Premier Leagues Men's has 100 clubs, divided into eight divisions (excluding the Northern Territory).
+Despite the organisational split, promotion and relegation does not take place between the A-League Men and NPL.

+A separate, post-season spring competition for 16 NPL Men's teams, called the Australian Championship, commenced in October 2025.

+The National Premier Leagues Women's has 68 clubs, divided into seven divisions (excluding Tasmania and the Northern Territory).
+No promotion/relegation with the A-League Women occurs.

 State-league soccer

 Below the NPL, is what is commonly known as "state-league".
-This refers to clubs outside of NPL, although they still play in organised league competitions for each state in the Australian system.
+This refers to clubs outside of NPL, although they still play in organised competitions for each state in the Australian soccer competition system.

 District soccer

-There are many district leagues and soccer clubs in Australia, examples include NSW districts Bankstown, Blacktown, Eastern Suburbs with their own semi-professional leagues with clubs from their respective districts.
+There are many soccer clubs in Australia and district competition associations and leagues.
+Examples include NSW districts Bankstown, Blacktown, Eastern Suburbs with their own semi-professional competitions with clubs from their respective districts.

 Youth leagues

 Many club sides have youth teams.
-The top level of youth soccer in Australia is the A-League Youth, founded for all A-League Men clubs that have Youth sides.
-The league, which currently has 10 teams, is divided into two groups each with five teams.
-The winners of both groups contest the end-of-season Grand Final to decide the league champions.
+The premier youth soccer competition in Australia is the A-League Youth, which currently has 10 teams, is divided into two groups each with five teams.
+The winners of both groups contest the end-of-season Grand Final to decide the competition champions.